-Our initial FDA-cleared products, the T2Dx instrument and T2Candida, utilize T2MR to detect species-specific Candida directly from whole blood in as few as three hours versus the one to six or more days typically required by blood culture-based diagnostics.
+Our FDA-cleared products, the T2Dx instrument, T2Candida, and T2Bacteria utilize T2MR to detect species-specific Candida and sepsis-causing bacteria, respectively, directly from whole blood in as few as three hours versus the one to six or more days typically required by blood culture-based diagnostics.
 This allows the patient to potentially receive the correct treatment in four to six hours versus 24 to 144 hours for blood culture.
-The T2Candida runs on the T2Dx and provides high sensitivity with a limit of detection as low as 1 CFU/mL, even in the presence of antimicrobial therapy.
+The T2Candida and T2Bacteria run on the T2Dx and provide high sensitivity with a limit of detection as low as 1 CFU/mL, even in the presence of antimicrobial therapy.